Goshiq/GPC_Myte/README.md

 	http://localhost:8080/place/show
   ```

-  To get the only one cached addresse (if exists):
+  To get the only one cached address (if exists):
   ```http
 	http://localhost:8080/place/show/256
   ```